 Another reason for the substantial premium to NAV exhibited by the trading prices of shares of some bitcoin investment vehicles is that such vehicles operate in a manner similar to closed-end investment funds as opposed to exchange-traded funds ("ETFs") and therefore do not continuously offer to create and redeem their shares at NAV in exchange for bitcoin.
 Although several bitcoin investment vehicles have attempted to list their shares on a U.S. national securities exchange to permit them to function in the manner of an ETF with continuous share creation and redemption at NAV, the SEC has generally declined to approve any such listing, citing concerns over the surveillance of trading in markets for the underlying bitcoin as well as concerns about fraud and manipulation in bitcoin trading markets.
 However, in October 2021, the SEC permitted the listing of the ProShares Bitcoin Strategy ETF (the "ProShares ETF"), an ETF that invests primarily in bitcoin futures contracts.
-Although this ETF allows investors to obtain managed exposure to bitcoin futures contracts, it does not invest directly in bitcoin.
-As a result, it is unclear as to whether or to what extent the existence of this ETF or other ETFs that invest in bitcoin futures contracts that may be listed in the future will have on any premium over the value of our bitcoin holdings that may be included in the value of our common shares.
+Although this ETF allows investors to obtain managed exposure to bitcoin futures contracts, it does not invest directly in bitcoin futures contracts that may be listed in the future will have on any premium over the value of our bitcoin holdings that may be included in the value of our common shares.
 Shortly after the listing of the ProShares ETF, the SEC permitted the listing of the Valkyrie Bitcoin Strategy ETF (the "Valkyrie ETF"), another ETF that invests primarily in bitcoin futures contracts.